SCHValaris/ADA_Homeworks/index.md

 {% include BokehGraph_Review_per_Product.html %}
 <center><em>Figure 1 : Number of products per number of reviews for multiple categories given in log-scale for both axis</em></center>

 We can observe that the distribution nearly follows a power law.
 The majority of products (showed by the red line) have a low number of reviews.
 To perform our analysis we decided to take only the reviewers and products that have at least 5 reviews.
 For that we use a 5-core dataset.
 We also chose to focus our analysis on the _Electronics_ category as it offer a lot of product diversity and is less prone to subjectivity than categories like _Books,Video Games_.
+Yolo??

 Let's take a look at the distribution of the products in the Electronic category: